 Though he understands that “it is essential that the educational experience breed cosmopolitanism”, he thinks that the efforts made to master a foreign tongue are no longer “universally worthwhile”.
-In his utopian worldview, English is perfectly sufficient for such utilitarian purposes as “doing business in Asia, treating patients in Africa, or helping resolve conflicts in the Middle East”.
-In his excellent rejoinder, Paul Cohen, an associate professor of history at the University of Toronto, highlights the “heavy political and social valence” carried by “this particular dream of a linguistically unified world”.
 The Numbers Speak: Foreign Language Requirements Are a Waste of Time and Money.
 The average high school graduate spends two years studying a foreign language.

 My half-Welsh father was born and spent his boyhood in Argentina and thus speaks Spanish almost as naturally as English.
 My mother’s family are Norwegian.
 Because Dad was a diplomat, I spent the first five years of my life in Moscow and Lisbon, so my baby-talk was Russian (in which I later got an O-Level) and I then spoke kindergarten Portuguese.
 I was sent to boarding school in the days when they still provided a classical education, so I learned Latin and Ancient Greek to what was then O-Level standard, but would now be A-Level, at least.
+Global reach: English is the second language of 85 per cent of Europeans, and the default tongue of the European Union.
 Scandalous.
 Why Study a Foreign Language? - WSU Foreign Languages & Cultures.
 The world is full of languages How far do you have to go from your front door to know that this is true?

 Think about how many more people and places you could really get to know, newspapers and books you could read, movies and TV programs you could understand, Web sites you could visit with another language!
 American Council on The Teaching of Foreign Languages.
 A Collaborative Project of ACTFL, AATF, AATG, AATI, AATSP, ACL, ACTR, CLASS and NCJLT-ATJ With the help of a three-year grant from the US Department of Education and the National Endowment for the Humanities, an eleven-member task force, representing a variety of languages, levels of instruction, program models, and geographic regions, undertook the task of defining content standards — what students should know and be able to do — in foreign language education.